dhyanagni2001-commits/Rentals_House_Web/README.md

-# 🏠 Urban Estate – Rental Web Application (Frontend)
+# 🏠 Rental House – Rental Web Application (Frontend)

 ## Overview
 Urban Estate is a modern rental web application frontend that enables users to **browse rental properties on an interactive map**, view property details, manage favorites, and **chat in real time**.